PitterL/mpt2/README.md

 ## Mark and Power comsuption measured:
-Current with the exampel of QT7 on ATTINY3217-XPRO, the example shows how to use T15/T9 call back to light LEDs the measurement with QT7 board, 13uA@64ms (eventsystem wakeup)
+Current with the example of QT8 on ATTINY3217-XPRO, the example shows how to use surface in lowpower states, not you could only config 1 channel as wakeup by event system sleep or max 8 channels in soft sleep.
+The sloft sleep response time will be [Idle scanning interval] * channel counts.

 ## Other tools: